What the Students think about the training …

 Professional Hands On Video Calibration Training – One Day Class:

-– This is a one day (8 hour + 2 hour after hours practice depending on the venue) training program aimed at businesses and individuals that would like to offer video calibration as a value added service for their existing clients.
+– This is a one day (8 to 9 hour) training program aimed at businesses and individuals that would like to offer video calibration as a value added service for their existing clients.
 The program is focused on learning a skill set and not about attaining certain letters to put on a shingle or business card.
-Students would get both class lecture and hands on time with displays and calibration software and hardware.
+Students would get both class lecture and some hands on time with displays and calibration software and hardware.
 This training program is software neutral (where possible) and both the Calman and the Chromapure packages are welcome.

 The focus of this program is on learning to do things correctly; not about trying to get you to buy things.
 Both hardware and software options will be identified so that people can make informed decisions for themselves.
 Please contact me for more details.
-Training is available in Canada and in the Los Angeles area.
+Training is available in Canada although I can certainly travel to where ever I am needed.
 The instructors are some of the best real THX video calibrators out there who also happen to know how to teach this stuff correctly as well as how the business of calibration really works.
 They are not a bunch of slick salesmen who don’t really calibrate TVs for anyone.

 (If you already own hardware and software, the training can be tailored specifically to get the most out of your hardware and software, as well as help you understand their strengths and weaknesses.)